adonisjs/legacy.adonisjs.com/docs/docs/guides/database/07-migrations.md

 Let's begin by executing the following ace command to create a new migration file.

 [note]
 AdonisJS uses the compiled Javascript code for running migrations.
-So make sure, that you are compiling your project in a separate terminal window using `node ace serve --watch` command.
+So make sure that you are compiling your project in a separate terminal window using `node ace serve --watch` command.
 [/note]

 ```sh